First steps on GitHub

 To look at the raw markdown file you need to click on the raw button (top right of the white box).

-This takes you to the markdown raw file that is rendered into a nicely formatted README.md file when read by others on GitHub.
+This takes you to the markdown raw file that is rendered into a nicely formatted README.md file on GitHub.

 Now just copy and paste it into your README.md edit tab.
 You can now edit this for your project.